octoherd/cli/README.md

       --octoherd-debug            Show debug logs                     [boolean] [default: false] --octoherd-bypass-confirms  Bypass prompts to confirm mutating requests [boolean] [default: false]
+      --octoherd-base-url         When using with GitHub Enterprise Server, set to the root URL of the API.
+For example, if your GitHub Enterprise Server's h ostname is github.acme-inc.com, then set to https://github.ac me-inc.com/api/v3.                                    [string]
       --version                   Show version number                                  [boolean]

 Examples: